RosterElf Logo

 Timesheet errors

 Hours entered incorrectly, shifts missed entirely, or duplicate entries.
-Manual timesheet entry is particularly prone to errors.
-Clock-in/out times recorded wrongly or rounded incorrectly can affect pay calculations.
+Manual timesheet entry is particularly prone to errors, and clock-in/out times recorded wrongly or rounded incorrectly can affect pay.
 Using rostering software with integrated time tracking reduces these issues.

 Pay rate issues